 Phone: 718 636-3514 Fax: 718 399-4242

-If you plan to messenger your documents, please do so before December 22nd or after January 2nd.
+If you plan to messenger your documents, please do so before December 22 or after January 2.
 Pratt closes for winter break during that time.
+Mailing documents will delay the completion of your application.
 You will receive an email about your status about four weeks after you submit your materials.
 Please do not call or email the office to find out if we received your materials.
-The volume of mail makes it impossible to look up individual records.
-We strongly suggest making photocopies of all forms that you complete for your own records.
+We recommend making photocopies of all forms that you complete for your own records.

 Please use your full name on the application and on all documents and not nicknames or middle names so that we are able to match TOEFL scores, transcripts, etc. with your application.

 You may check your application status online to see which items we have received.
-It typically takes about six weeks from the time you submit items for them to show up on the checklist.
+After you apply, you will receive an email with instructions on checking your status.